XVimProject/XVim/Documents/Users/FeatureList.md

 ## Insert
 a, A, i, I, o, O

-You can use Ctrl-o to enter to temparary normal mode during insert mode.
+You can use Ctrl-o to enter to temporary normal mode during insert mode.

-Ctrl-w,Ctrl-y,Ctrl-e commands in insert mode are suppported.
+Ctrl-w,Ctrl-y,Ctrl-e commands in insert mode are supported.
 If you want to use Ctrl-e as "move to end of line" in insert mode (which is default Xcode behaviour), you can specify following line in .xvimrc.

      inoremap <C-e> <C-o>$

 ## Yank, put and change